ThePrez/ServiceCommander-IBMi/README.md

 cd ServiceCommander-IBMi
 make install
 ```
+Binary distributions will likely be available in the future.

 # System Requirements
 For most of the features of this tool, the following is required to be installed (the `make install` of the installation steps should handle these for you):